-For the purposes of this competition, steel is defined as an iron alloy that is strongly attracted to the magnet provided by the host organization.
+For the purposes of this competition, steel is defined as an iron alloy that is strongly attracted to the magnet provided by the host chapter.

-8.1 SAFETY
+8.1 MATERIAL

-If any member is not steel, incorporates parts that are not steel, or weighs more than fifteen pounds, the bridge will not be approved for construction or load testing, and will not be eligible for awards in any category.
+If any member is not steel or incorporates parts that are not steel, the bridge will not be approved for construction or load testing, and will not be eligible for awards in any category.
 See 8.2.2 for definition of "member."

-8.2 DURABILITY AND CONSTRUCTABILITY
+8.2 COMPONENTS